lauwarm/blog/content/20211217-piholedns.md

 I will link to a lot of other Sites which helped me to achive this.

 What I am trying to achive:
-- Setup a Raspberry Pi (or two) with Ubuntu Server 21.10
+- Setup a Raspberry Pi (or two) with Ubuntu Server 20.04.3 LTS
 - Get SSH access to the RPi via Keys instead of Password
 - Install PiHole
 - Use unbound as our upstream DNS instead of i.e. Google
 - Realise that DoT and DoH exist
 - Realise that not every Device respects our DNS Server
 - Reroute all(?)
 DNS traffic through PiHole with the help of a Firewall
+- Secure the Admin Interface with a nice Certificate

 What One would need to achive something like this:
-- A Raspberry Pi 3B+ or newer (or a VM... obviously)
+- A Raspberry Pi 3B+ or newer (or a VM... )
 - A microSD Card (8GB should be sufficient)
 - A Firewall (or Router which supports advanced features)
 - Some Network knowledge would not hurt